 A. Text is compatible with assistive technology.
 Pass Additional Information: It is possible to increase font size by percentages.
 B. The resource allows the user to adjust the font size and font/background color (or is rendered by an application such as a browser, media player, or reader) that offers this functionality).
+Pass
-Pass Additional Information: Colors can be changed but font styles are restricted.

-4. Reading Layout

-A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
-Fail Additional Information: Page does not reflow text when font size is changed.
-B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
+Additional Information: Colors can be changed but font styles are restricted.
+4. Reading Layout A. Text of the digital resource is compatible with assistive technology that allows the user to reflow the text by specifying the margins and line spacing (or is rendered by an application such as a browser, media player, or reader that offers this functionality).
+Pass Additional Information: Ch 2-3 B. If the digital resource is an electronic alternative to printed materials, the page numbers correspond to the printed material.
 N/A Additional Information: